FiiO JM21 Digital Audio Player (DAP) and Final Audio B3 in-ear earphones (Image: Vitor Valeri / Hi-Fi Hub)

 • Equalizer (global EQ)

-• FiiO Cast (remote control of the JM21 via smartphone)
+• FiiO Cast (allows control of the JM21 via a smartphone)

 • FiiO Music (FiiO’s native music player)

-• FiiO Roon (Roon support on the JM21)
+• FiiO Roon (to use Roon on the JM21)

 • Google Chrome